 Galicia is in some respects one of the least Spanish parts of Spain.
 With a climate, landscape and even culture that has a Celtic feel, this isolated corner of Iberia is home to two major clubs, who historically have been roughly equal in terms of size and stature.

-Vigo, home of Celta, is marginally the bigger city and can currently claim to be the home of the region’s only top flight club.
-However in terms of silverware, Depor have the edge thanks to a remarkable period where they defied the odds to challenge the Spanish elite around the turn of the century.
-These days though, they are languishing in the third tier following a shock relegation from the Segunda División in 2020 and have even suffered the humiliation of losing against Celta’s B team who are in their section of the Primera Federación.
+Vigo, home of Celta, is marginally the bigger city and can currently claim to be the home of the region’s only top-flight club.
+However, in terms of silverware, Depor have the edge thanks to a remarkable period when they defied the odds to challenge the Spanish elite around the turn of the century.

 Las Palmas vs Tenerife

-The Canary Islands are most widely known as a pleasant, winter sun destination but not many visitors appreciate the extent of the passion for football which exists.
-Even within Spain, their distant location, a two hour flight from the mainland, means they are often overlooked but the Canaries have played a real part in Spanish football history.
-The likes of David Silva and current Barcelona star Pedri hail from the two major islands whose biggest clubs contest the Canary Islands Derby.
+The Canary Islands are most widely known as a pleasant, winter-sun destination, but not many visitors appreciate the extent of the passion for football which exists.
+Even within Spain, their distant location, at least a two-hour flight from the mainland, means they are often overlooked, but the Canaries have played a real part in Spanish football history.
+The likes of David Silva and current Barcelona star Pedri hail from the two major islands whose biggest clubs contest the Canary Islands derby.

 Barcelona vs Espanyol